-As the value of the scheme is more than £350,000, a Site Waste Management Plan (SWMP) is required for these works.
+The value of the scheme is greater than £350,000 therefore, as Site Waste Management Plan (SWMP) is required.

-The 0.8km scheme involves removal of the surface course and localised areas of base and binder course.
-In total, approx. 3,391 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, with approx. 346 tonnes of the bituminous material being classified as hazardous material containing coal tar.
+The 1.78km scheme involves removal of the surface course and localised areas of binder course.
+In total, approx. 1708 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, 32 tonnes of which is classified as hazardous material containing coal tar.
+All 32 tonnes of coal tar planings will be disposed of at an approved facility.